-- Overtime You must be paid 11⁄2 times your Call-in pay If you go to work as scheduled and your employer sends you home early, you may be entitled to extra hours of pay at the minimum wage rate for that day. - Spread of hours If your workday lasts longer than ten hours, you may be entitled to extra daily pay.
+- Call-in pay If you go to work as scheduled and your employer sends you home early, you may be entitled to extra hours of pay at the minimum wage rate for that day. - Spread of hours If your workday lasts longer than ten hours, you may be entitled to extra daily pay.
 The daily rate is equal to one hour of pay at the minimum wage rate. - Uniform maintenance If you clean your own uniform, you may be entitled to additional weekly pay.
 The weekly rates are available online.